Saumur

 • Colors : White, Fine bubbles, Rosé, Red

-• Styles : Powerful and tannic, Sparkling wines, Powerful, tannic red wines, Cool and dry
+• Styles : Dry rosés, Sparkling wines, Powerful, tannic red wines, Dry white wines: Rich and complex

 • Grape varieties : Chenin, Gamay, Pineau d’Aunis, Grolleau, Cabernet Sauvignon, Cabernet Franc, Grolleau Gris, Pinot Noir, Sauvignon Blanc, Chardonnay